 These verses and many more demonstrate that God describes himself as God of the poor, Friend of the weak, Father of the fatherless, Defender of widows, Judge of the oppressed and Protector of the refugee.
 If this is the kind of God we worship, this is the kind of people we should be.
 We must imitate God's divine care for the poor and the powerless.

-Every Sabbath School class should have a local outreach plan which addresses the needs of their local community and demonstrates their interest, intention and progress in meeting these needs.
+Every Sabbath School class should have a local outreach plan that addresses the needs of their local community and demonstrates their interest, intention and progress in meeting these needs.

 Purpose 4: World Mission